-Austin Peay State University offices will remain open during periods of inclement weather.
-Please see the APSU website at www.apsu.edu to check if classes are cancelled or the University is closed due to inclement weather.
+Austin Peay State University offices may remain open during periods of inclement weather.
+To be notified if classes are cancelled or the University is closed due to inclement weather, students should sign-up for AP Alert, the University's text messaging system.
+Students may also check the home page of the APSU web site for cancellation or closing notices.
 Unless the University officially cancels classes, students are responsible for any academic work missed as a result of inclement weather.
 It is the individual student's responsibility to take the initiative in making up any missed work.